-- in a case where the capital asset is listed on any recognised stock exchange as on January (a) 31, 2018, the highest price of the capital asset quoted on such exchange on the said date.
-Provided that where there is no trading in such asset on such exchange on January 31, 2018. the highest price of such asset on such exchange on a date immediately preceding January 31, 2018 when such asset was traded on such exchange shall be the fair market value; - (b) in a case where the capital asset is a unit which is not listed on a recognised stock exchange as on January 31, 2018, the net asset value of such unit as on the said date;
+- in a case where the capital asset is listed on any recognised stock exchange as on January 31, 2018, the highest price of the capital asset quoted on such exchange on the said date.
+Provided that where there is no trading in such asset on such exchange on January 31, 2018, the highest price of such asset on such exchange on a date immediately preceding January 31, 2018 when such asset was traded on such exchange shall be the fair market value; - (b) in a case where the capital asset is a unit which is not listed on a recognised stock exchange as on January 31, 2018, the net asset value of such unit as on the said date; - (c) in a case where the capital asset is an equity share in a company which is: - not listed on a recognised stock exchange as on January 31, 2018 but listed on such exchange on the date of transfer; - not listed on a recognised stock exchange, or which were received in exchange of shares which were not listed on recognised stock exchange as on January 31, 2018 by way of transaction not regarded as transfer under section 47 but listed on such exchange subsequent to the date of transfer which is sold in an offer for sale to the public in an initial public offer shall be determined having regard to the cost of acquisition and index factor; - listed on a recognised stock exchange on the date of transfer and which became the property of the assessee in consideration of share which is not listed on such exchange as on January 31, 2018 by way of transaction not regarded as transfer under the provisions of the ITA;

-- in a case where the capital asset is an equity share in a company which is: (c) - not listed on a recognised stock exchange as on January 31, 2018 but listed on such exchange on the date of transfer; - listed on a recognised stock exchange on the date of transfer and which became the property of the assessee in consideration of share which is not listed on such exchange as on January 31, 2018 by way of transaction not regarded as transfer under the provisions of the ITA an amount which bears to the cost of acquisition the same proportion as cost inflation index for the financial year 2017-18 bears to the cost inflation index for the first year in which the asset was held by the assessee or for the year beginning on 1 April, 2001, whichever is later.
+an amount which bears to the cost of acquisition the same proportion as cost inflation index for the financial year 2017-18 bears to the cost inflation index for the first year in which the asset was held by the assessee or for the year beginning on 1 April, 2001, whichever is later.

-Note 5: Capital gains resulting from the transfer of Foreign Currency Convertible Bonds ("FCCBs") or Global Depositary Receipts ("GDRs") or American Depositary Receipts ("ADRs") (where the GDRs / ADRs are issued against shares listed on a recognised stock exchange in India) outside India between nonresident investors will not be subject to tax in India;
+Note 5: Capital gains resulting from the transfer of Foreign Currency Convertible Bonds ("FCCBs") or Global Depositary Receipts ("GDRs") or American Depositary Receipts ("ADRs") (where the GDRs / ADRs are issued against shares listed on a recognised stock exchange in India) outside India between non-resident investors will not be subject to tax in India;